AIoTPunks/packetcrypt_rs/readme.md

 [Windows 10 Installation Instructions](https://github.com/cjdelisle/packetcrypt_rs/issues/39#issuecomment-999982652)

-If installing on windows.
-These instructions are important.
+These instructions are important if installing on windows.
 In order to correctly compile the code you need to install specfic dependencies.

 ## Mine announcements